ryanmorr/ryanmorr.github.io/_posts/2013-09-01-leveraging-the-most-out-of-css-classes.md

 ## Benefits

-One benefit in particular is in an element&#8217;s ability to support multiple class declarations at a time which, in a sense, facilitates a multiple inheritance of sorts.
-This gives us the unique ability within CSS to separate an element&#8217;s various states and differing characteristics to create a more modular approach in our stylesheets.
+One benefit in particular is in an element's ability to support multiple class declarations at a time which, in a sense, facilitates a multiple inheritance of sorts.
+This gives us the unique ability within CSS to separate an element's various states and differing characteristics to create a more modular approach in our stylesheets.
 By doing so, we can create classes that are in no way specific to any one element but merely represent a characteristic or group of characteristics that any element can adopt provided the class name.

 Inheritance can also play a key role in the design process, by letting the cascade flow through the DOM we can leverage the styles of ancestor elements and avoid a rigid implementation with redundant style declarations.
 If we employ this technique, we can easily alter state of descendant elements by adding or removing a class to or from that of an ancestor element while avoiding the need to traverse the DOM to manipulate each descendant element individually in JavaScript.

 As far as client-side scripting is concerned, classes are the preferred window to CSS from JavaScript.
-By hiding styling characteristics behind class names, JavaScript can merely alter an element&#8217;s `className` attribute to activate or deactivate a specific state of that element.
+By hiding styling characteristics behind class names, JavaScript can merely alter an element's `className` attribute to activate or deactivate a specific state of that element.
 In this case, JavaScript is not concerned with what styling influences are taking place on page load or even after event triggered changes in state.
 This allows us to quickly consult our CSS to make minor styling changes rather than JavaScript.

 ## Abstract Classes